Last Dance (Donna Summer song): Background and composition

 "Last Dance" was also one of the first disco songs to feature slow tempo parts: it starts off as a ballad; the full-length version on the film soundtrack also has a slow part in the middle.
 The middle part was edited out for the 7".
 Record World said of the single that "Its first half is a quiet ballad (which Summer sings well); it winds up with a hot, swirling disco finish."
 The versions found on most greatest hits packages is either the original 7" edit (3:21) or the slightly longer and remixed version from the 1979 compilation On The Radio: Greatest Hits Volumes 1 & 2 (4:56).
 "Last Dance" started a trend for Summer as some of her following hits also had a ballad-like intro before speeding up the tempo.
-On David Foster's "The Hitman Returns" DVD, David Foster introduces the song by relating a story to Donna Summer.
+On David Foster's The Hitman Returns DVD, Foster introduces the song by relating a story to Donna Summer.
 When he played on the session in 1978, Foster thought the producer's suggestion to start the song as a ballad and change into a faster tempo was "the stupidest idea I've ever heard in my life, but we did it."

+Commercial performance

+“Last Dance” entered the ’’Billboard’’ Hot 100 at number 85 on May 13, 1978.
+On its fourth week, it entered the top 40.
+Six weeks later, on July 15, it entered the top ten.
+It reached its peak at number three on August 12, 1978, nearly matching the peak of "Love to Love You Baby".
+It would stay inside the top ten for seven weeks and would spend a cumulative total of 21 weeks altogether.
+The song would become the first of eight top five consecutive singles Summer would have on the Hot 100.

+On the Hot Soul Singles chart, the song would peak at number five on July 22, 1978.
+On the National Disco Action chart, the song would peak at number one on June 3, 1978 and would stay there for six weeks, becoming her second longest running number one single on the chart and became the top selling disco hit of the year according to Billboard.
+In the UK, the song's success was more modest, reaching the lower regions of the top 75 at number 51, her lowest UK chart peak at the time.